kvu787/kos/interface.md

+This is a design doc.
+The implementation has a ways to go to get here.

 # How to use kos

 kos is a distributed operating system that runs on 1+ physical machines that are connected with a switch.